Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

 Also mentioned in~\Cref{sec:intro} is that if every pair of parties can communicate with each other, then a classical strategy can realize any possible correlation.
-This is the ``Fully communicating scenario'' in~\Cref{fig:ABC}, which is defined by an LC game with connectivity graph being the complete directed graph (every pair of vertices are connected in both directions).
+This is the ``Fully communicating scenario'' in~\Cref{fig:ABC}, which is defined by an LC game with connectivity graph being the complete directed graph, meaning every pair of distinct vertices are connected in both directions.
 We state this result explicitly in the general case: \begin{prp} Let $(\mathcal V, \pi, G)$ be an LC game where the connectivity graph $G$ is a complete directed graph.
 Then, a classical strategy can realize all possible behaviors.
 In particular, it can achieve the maximum algebraic value $\omega_a$. \end{prp} \begin{proof} Let $p(\textbf{a}\vert \textbf{s})$ be a behavior.
-For every $\textbf{s} \in \prod_{i=1}^n S_i$, the $n$ parties have a corresponding shared randomness resource distributed according to the probability distribution $p(\textbf a \vert \textbf s)$.
-Party $i$ owns the $a_i$ part of the shared randomness resource.
+For every $\textbf{s} \in \prod_{i=1}^n S_i$, the $n$ parties each have a copy of a random variable $A^s = (A_1^s, \cdots, A_n^s)$ distributed according to the probability distribution $p(\cdot \vert \textbf s)$.
 Since $G$ is a complete directed graph, every party has access to all of $\textbf s$.
-Each party $i$ then outputs $a_i$ from their shared randomness resource corresponding to $\textbf s$.
+Each party $i$ then outputs $A_i^s$ from their copy.
 The resulting behavior is exactly $p(\textbf a \vert \textbf s)$.

 In particular, the classical strategy can realize the behavior given by

 where